Helix SF

 Helix SF was a quarterly American speculative fiction online magazine edited by William Sanders and Lawrence Watt-Evans.
 The poetry editor was Bud Webster.

-History and profile
+History

 Sanders began the magazine in 2006 as "a place where writers could publish things that none of the regular markets wanted to touch" without any attempt "to be a commercial publication."
 The venture was supported entirely by reader donations, though Sanders emphasized in his first editorial that the intention was to make Helix SF "a professional-quality online magazine."
 The magazine was not open to general submissions.